-- a) Public notification and meeting participation to ensure public input for transportation improvement programs and transportation plans. - b) Evaluate and update the Public Involvement Procedures to determine the effectiveness of local strategies in engaging low-income and minority communities and make adjustments to assure that their input is acquired, documented, and considered in the decision-making process. - c) All of the available methods of involvement will be used to inform and educate citizens on air quality issues. - d) Expand participation efforts to include new consultation partners, as outlined in MAP-21 and the FAST Act, including regulatory and resource agencies dealing with matters such as, but not limited to, historic preservation and natural resources.
+- a) Public notification and meeting participation to ensure public input for transportation improvement programs and transportation plans. - b) Evaluate and update the Public Involvement Procedures to determine the effectiveness of local strategies in engaging low-income and minority communities and make adjustments to assure that their input is acquired, documented, and considered in the decision-making process. - c) Work will begin to include Virtual Public Involvement tools along with coordination with the public library which offers access to computers. - d) Expand participation efforts to include new consultation partners, as outlined in MAP-21 and the FAST Act, including regulatory and resource agencies dealing with matters such as, but not limited to, historic preservation and natural resources.
 Expand participation efforts to include Gaston, Eaton and Albany.